hazrmard/hazrmard.github.io/content/about/_index.md

 Hi.
 My name is Ibrahim.
 I'm on the fun side of my PhD defense, and the not-so-fun side of a job search.
 I went to Vanderbilt University for my PhD and undergraduate studies.

+I am exploring full-time opportunities in research & applied science roles, with a focus on machine learning and controls.
+See my [resume](/resume) for more details.

-I have a hobbyist's interest in electronics, web-development, and writing for lay audience.
+I have a hobbyist's interest in electronics, web-development, and technical writing for a broad audience.

 I have a professional interest in electrical engineering, machine learning, reinforcement learning, and all manners of quantitative pursuits.